whipper-team/whipper/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/whipper.svg)](https://repology.org/metapackage/whipper)

 - There's a [whipper package available for Exherbo](https://git.exherbo.org/summer/packages/media-sound/whipper/index.html).
-- There's also an [unoffical snap package in Snapcraft](https://snapcraft.io/whipper) (although it seems outdated).

 **NOTE:** if installing whipper from an unofficial repository please keep in mind it is your responsibility to verify that the provided content is safe to use.